Federal Medical Centre, Yola

 Federal Medical Centre, Yola is a federal government of Nigeria medical centre located in Yola, Adamawa State, Nigeria.
-The current chief medical director is Auwal Abubakar.
+The former chief medical director is Auwal Abubakar.

 History

 Federal Medical Centre, Yola was established on 21 August 1998.
 The hospital was formerly known as Yola Specialist Hospital, Yola.

 CMD

-The current chief medical director is Auwal Abubakar.
+The former chief medical director is Auwal Abubakar which was succeeded by the new chairman appointed by president Bola Ahmed Tinubu is Bashir Gumel.

+Departments

+Federal Medical Centre Yola has both a clinical and non clinical department.